 National ACT, Residual ACT, SAT Testing, ACCUPLACER Testing, CLEP Testing and associated testing dates.
 More information about test day, including complete practice tests, can be found on the ACT website and in the free booklet Preparing for the ACT.

 The National ACT is administered on six test dates (per academic year) in February, April, June, September, October and December.
 You must pre-register for the National ACT online.
 Registration must be submitted by the deadline designated by ACT.
 The test begins promptly at 8 a.m.
 Report in at the E.E.
 Tourtellotte Student Center using the South entrance.
-You must bring (1) a picture ID and (2) the ticket provided by ACT.
+You must bring a valid picture ID.